next up previous contents

 2. Create a joint good time interval (GTI) file, when both the data and background models are available.

-4. Extract spectra from the background files, and correct (for PIN) for the factor of 10 oversampling.
+4. Extract spectra from the background files and correct for the factor of 10 oversampling (PIN) and for deadime (GSO).

-There is a noticeable dead time even for faint sources because the particle background alone results in a high count rate.
+There is a noticeable deadtime even for faint sources because the particle background alone results in a high count rate.
 This must be corrected for in the data.
-The background files, on the other hand, do not need a dead-time correction.
+The PIN background files, on the other hand, do not need a deadtime correction.
 However, in the case of the PIN, background files have an artificially inflated count rate to ensure sufficient statistical accuracy, and this has to be taken into account.

 The HXD team provides the response files for the PIN and GSO, rather than response generators.
 The PIN settings have been adjusted since the initial operation several times, including changes in the bias voltage used on-board, and in the low energy thresholds used in ground processing.
 Therefore it is necessary to select a response file appropriate for the epoch of the observation.

-The following are the steps in the timing analysis of XIS data.
+The following are the steps for the timing analysis of XIS data:

-3. Combine the light curves taken with all XIS units.
+3. Combine the light curves taken with the XIS FI units.

-The following are the steps in the timing analysis of HXD data.
+The following are the steps for the timing analysis of HXD data:

 1. Obtain the appropriate background files.